Heading to Big Sur with the kids? Get ready for an amazing adventure in one of California’s most gorgeous locations.

 The Phoenix Shop downstairs is a great place to find one-of-a-kind gifts and souvenirs.

 Located between Pfeiffer Big Sur State Park and Julia Pfeiffer Burns State Park, COAST is perfectly situated for a break from one of the windiest sections of the road.
-Stop here for some ice cream and coffee with gorgeous views from the rooftop terrace.
+This may not be the most obvious place to stop when in Big Sur with kids, but the whole family can enjoy ice cream and coffee with gorgeous views from the rooftop terrace.

 The best time to visit Big Sur is from late April through October.
 Off seasons have less traffic, but you need to watch out for the heavy rain, landslides, and mudslides that can close Highway 1.
 You’ll also need to be aware of fire conditions in late summer and early fall.